 1. Second HVAC system located in the attic.
-All ductwork servicing upstairs is in the attic.
+All ducts servicing upstairs is in the attic.
 Ducts are leaky and improperly insulated allowing cold air to escape.

 2. Second HVAC system improperly sized.
 Too large for the space/square footage it is servicing.
 The larger blower is pushing cooler air through leaky ducts and into the attic.

 4. Poor ventilation in the attic due to improper baffle placement and insulation covering the open areas.

 A baffle is supposed to act as a channel for the open soffit intake below.

 Answer: Control the humidity and the mold growth disappears.